coinmenace/NLCoin/doc/build-osx.md

 Other commands:
 -------

-    ./protond -daemon # to start the proton daemon.
+    ./Protond -daemon # to start the Proton daemon.
-    ./proton-cli --help  # for a list of command-line options.
+    ./Proton-cli --help  # for a list of command-line options.
-    ./proton-cli help    # When the daemon is running, to get a list of RPC commands
+    ./Proton-cli help    # When the daemon is running, to get a list of RPC commands